 We’re passionate about our work with foster families and the organizations that support them.
 Foster Coalition’s founders are active in outreach and personally understand the roadblocks families face in the foster care system and beyond.
 Their involvement in counseling both foster care families and youth who have experienced abuse has given them direct insight into community needs.

-Mike Ousley – Foster Coalition founder and owner of Mike Ousley Productions.
+Mike Ousley – Foster Coalition cofounder and owner of Mike Ousley Productions.
 Mike also currently serves as board member of the Owens House and the Cornerstone Schools of Alabama, which provides high-quality education to inner-city children.
 He was previously a founder and director of the Music Video Association of America.

 Angie Hoffman – Children’s Director of Oak Mountain Presbyterian Church and advisor to local Department of Human Resources (DHR).
 Angie has a Bachelor of Arts in Industrial and Organizational Psychology from Augusta State University.